codazoda/pwidget/readme.txt

 ===== Sorting =====

 You can sort the resulting list of stories by one or more custom columns.
 By default the widget sorts by current_state.
+Sort columns include id, current_state, estimate, name, created_at, priority, labels, owned_by, and story_type.

 sort=current_state,priority